juliakloiber/superrr/_posts/superrr-lab-blog/2023-02-24-BHMReadingList.md

 <b><a href="https://www.penguinrandomhouse.com/books/206173/freedom-dreams-by-robin-dg-kelley/">8.
 In "Freedom Dreams: The Black Radical Imagination", Robin D.G.
 Kelley</a></b> provides an in-depth examination of the various visions, theories, and approaches to freedom that have been developed since the emergence of Black Radicalism(s) over the last century.
 Drawing on the insights of influential activists of the African diaspora like C. L. R. James, Aimé Césaire, and Malcolm X, Kelley discusses the potential of Communism, the surrealist mentality, the impact of Black Radical Feminism(s), and the ongoing dream of reparations for slavery and Jim Crow.</p>

 <p>
  <b><a href="https://www.versobooks.com/books/2785-how-europe-underdeveloped-africa/">9.
-In "How Europe Undeveloped Africa"</a></b>
-Walter Rodney offers a comprehensive analysis of the centuries-old economic exploitation of Africa by Europe.
+In "How Europe Undeveloped Africa" Walter Rodney</a></b> offers a comprehensive analysis of the centuries-old economic exploitation of Africa by Europe.
 The book investigates how this exploitation has resulted in the unequal development of African nations, as Europe's capitalist growth was inextricably linked to the intentional underdevelopment of Africa over the centuries.</p>

 <p>
 <b><a href="https://www.penguin.co.uk/books/57385/the-wretched-of-the-earth-by-frantz-fanon-trans-constance-farrington-preface-by-jean-paul-sartre/9780141186542/">10.
 "The Wretched of the Earth" by Frantz Fanon</a></b>